 - Carers - This applies if the carer is looking after someone who is in receipt of benefits which include the higher rate component of Disability Living Allowance or higher rate Attendance Allowance and the person they care for is not their spouse, partner or a child under 18.
 They must also care for that person for at least 35 hours per week on average.

 You may be required to provide evidence to support your claim for a discount, and you MUST inform us of any change in your circumstances, which affect the discount.

 Locally Defined Discounts for certain empty properties

 The Council Tax (Prescribed Classes of Dwellings) (England) (Amendment) Regulations 2012

 If your property is now empty and unfurnished, you can apply for a 100% discount for a maximum period of 28 days.

 Discounts if you live in an Annex

-In certain circumstances you can apply for a 50% discount if you reside in an annex, however there are prescribed conditions that have to be met about the annexe and the relationship of the person living in the annexe, with the person living in the main dwelling.
+In certain circumstances you can apply for a 50% discount if you reside in an annex, however there are prescribed conditions that have to be met about the annex and the relationship of the person living there, with the person living in the main dwelling.

 The dwelling forms part of a single property which includes at least one other dwelling; and

 - is being used by a resident of that other dwelling as part of their sole or main residence; or